exasol/pyexasol/.github/ISSUE_TEMPLATE/documentation.md

 # Details
 <!---
-A detailed description about what kind of documentation should be added and/or updated and why.
+A detailed description about what kind of documentation should be added and/or updated.
 --->

 ## Background & Context